fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 ### Web Programmer's Oath

 Programming is hard.
-That is why, as a developer, I will use all the possible means to make it easier.
+That is why, as a developer, I will use all possible means to make it easier.

 - I will have my browser's developer console open at all times.
 - I will progress in small steps, making sure that my code is working at each step.